-As a passionate and vocal advocate for respectful connected parenting, and as the mother of a PDA child on the spectrum, one of the questions I often hear is "What about when a child "needs consequences?
+As a passionate and vocal advocate for respectful connected parenting, and as the neurodivergent mother of a PDA Autistic child and a probably ADHD but at the very least Highly Sensitive child.... one of the questions I often hear is "What about when a child "needs consequences?
 What about when they NEED to be punished?
 What do you do then?
 Because sometimes 'a talk and a hug' isn't enough you know.
 I want MY kids to grow up to be good people not spoiled brats"

 Phew.
 I both love and hate that question/statement.

 My ego stings at the implication I'm raising "spoiled brats" and the implication that I'm failing to meet my children's needs.
 Why would you trust my answer anyway when the underlying assumption is that I'm doing it wrong?

 On the flipside, I love that it is being considered.
 "Questions are the prerequisite to a solution" as a lawyer friend of mine says.
 Being open enough to ask important questions means your thinking is flexible enough to consider a reality other than the one you're currently in.
 It means that change is possible.

 If you ask most who are advocates for consequences or punishment of children what they believe the purpose is, they'll inevitably say something about teaching that actions have consequences and give an adult example like “if you speed you get a ticket not a cozy heart to heart and a hug”

 You know what though?
 Kids aren't stupid, and kids are not adults!